websanco/liferay-learn/docs/dxp/7.x/en/site-building/site-settings/site-settings-ui-reference.md

 ### Categorization

 Here you can categorize Site content using *Categories* and *Tags*.
-These tools help organize sites so users can more easily find your site's content via search and navigation widgets.
+These tools help organize Sites so Users can more easily find your Site's content via search and navigation widgets.
 See [Organizing Content with Tags and Categories](../../content-authoring-and-management/tags-and-categories/organizing-content-with-categories-and-tags.md) for more information.

 ![You can categorize Site content using Categories and Tags.](./site-settings-ui-reference/images/04.png)